hanesy/machine-learning-challenge/README.md

 * [Support vector machine classifier Model](SVC_model.ipynb)

 ### Data Cleaning and Pre-Processing
-In each of the notebooks, I clean the source [data] (models/) to drop null values and remove the error columns.
+In each of the notebooks, I clean the source [data](models) to drop null values and remove the error columns.
 The "y" variable for machine learning is "koi_disposition", and "x" variables are the remaining columns in the dataset.

 I create a stratified train test split from the data with random_state=42.

 In each of the notebooks, I explore two types of scalers (standard and minmax), and observe differences in model scores.
-The comparison is stored in its own [notebook] (Model_Comparison.ipynb).
+The comparison is stored in its own [notebook](Model_Comparison.ipynb).

 ### Prerequisites